tomrietzke2507/tomrietzke2507/README.md

 </p>

 <p align="center">
-    I'm an computer science student and trainee learning new technologies one step at a time.
+    I'm a computer science student and trainee learning new technologies one step at a time.
 </P>

 <p align="center">